HOLINESS UNTO THE LORD (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Judging, warring against, and destroying evil in the earth will bring about the righteous period we refer to as the Kingdom Age (Millennium).

-And out of his mouth goeth a sharp sword, that with it he should smite the nations: and he shall rule them with a rod of iron: and he treadeth the winepress of the fierceness and wrath of Almighty God.
+Now out of His mouth goes a sharp sword, that with it He should strike the nations.
+And He Himself will rule them with a rod of iron.
+He Himself treads the winepress of the fierceness and wrath of Almighty God.
 (Revelation 19:15)

 Christ is the Word of God made flesh.
 We are the flesh being made the Word.
 We are being made the Word of God by the transforming work of the Holy Spirit in us.
 Day by day the Word of God tests us, purging away little by little the fleshly nature and replacing it with the Divine Nature.
 The sharp sword proceeding from the mouth of Jesus is the Word of God in judgment.